conduitio-labs/conduit-connector-nats-jetstream/README.md

 ### General

-The [NATS](https://nats.io/) connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
-It provides both, a source and a destination NATS connector.
+The [NATS](https://nats.io/) JetStream connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
+It provides both, a source and a destination NATS JetStream connector.

 ### Prerequisites